-Have you wondered how to recruit enough subjects from communities of color for your study?
-Or enough older patients for a study of a disease common in older people?
+Do you need help learning to recruit in a diverse and inclusive way for your study?
+Or help finding patients who are representative of the demographics of the disease being studied?
 OCTRI's Integrating Special Populations team is invested in providing education and guidance to develop an inclusive research plan that is compliant with NIH policies and provides a good foundation for excellence in scientific progress.

 Our Integrating Special Populations program has a special emphasis on inclusive research across the lifespan.
 Read more about NIH policy on inclusion across the lifespan or peruse our Recruitment Resources and Guidance section and to learn more about including special populations in research.

 Protocol feasibility checklist: For investigators who need to evaluate the feasibility of conducting an industry-sponsored study at OHSU

 Cohort Discovery: Gain access to an online tool to query the electronic health record at OHSU.
 By using this drag and drop web based tool you can better understand the number of possible candidates for your research study.
 Note that this tool is only available to OHSU employees and training is required.

 Recruitment materials and methods: Printed materials, online and digital engagement, advertisements, online registries, data repositories and electronic medical records, and more